Orelie2qqq/Orelie2qqq/README.md

 Despite the gloomy appearance, I'm actually pretty easygoing and friendly.
 Feel free to talk to me, ask questions, or simply say hi.

+- DO NOT INT ME IF: RACIST, HOMOPHOBIC, AI BROS, PICK ME, TOXIC, MINOR
 ---

 ## ⛧ Interests